EfremenkoBogdan/EfremenkoBogdan/README.md

 ### 😄 Joke:

-Q: Why do Java Programmers wear glasse
+Q: Why do Java Programmers wear glasses

 A: Because they can't C#
 <!--